-Check Out These Ultimate One-Day Picnic Spots Near Hyderabad
+Check Out These Ultimate One-Day Picnic Spots In & Around Hyderabad

 It's picnic weather!
-Get dressed in your comfy best, gather your buddies or family and head straight to soak in the winter sun.
-Fill up your baskets with delicious eats and reminisce on good old childhood memories!
-All the spots we've featured are less than a three-hour drive from town, so you can cover them within one day.
-Charge your phones and camera batteries—these ultimate one-day picnic spots near Hyderabad are super scenic!
+Get dressed in your comfy best, gather your buddies or family and head straight to soak in the sunshine, Fill up your baskets with delicious eats and reminisce on good old childhood memories!
+All the spots we've featured are less than a three-hour drive from the city or within the city limits, so you can cover them within one day.
+Charge your phones and camera batteries—these ultimate one-day picnic spots in and around Hyderabad are super scenic!

 Nehru Zoological Park